 Not only can you schedule them to turn on wherever you are…but you can also schedule them to turn off after a certain period of time.

-Some homeowners are hesitant to change their lightbulbs to LED because the upfront cost is higher.
+Some homeowners hesitate to change their lightbulbs to LED because the upfront cost is higher.

 However, LED bulbs are so much more energy-efficient than incandescent bulbs that you will immediately see savings.

-This is what we did and we now have all LED in our home.
+This is what we did; we now have all LED in our home.

 These light switches work with any bulb and won’t turn on if there is adequate daylight in the room.

-If you have a traditional water heater, a very simple and inexpensive way to cut down on your energy costs is by installing a water heater blanket.
+If you have a traditional water heater, installing a water heater blanket is a very simple and inexpensive way to cut down on your energy costs.
 Grab one of these to keep your hot water hot.